WE’VE GOT THE SPRING BREWS!

-Picture this: you enter a café, the staff member at the counter greets you with a friendly composure, music plays softly in the background and you’re immediately met with an aroma of ground coffee beans and sugary baked goods.
-There is something so cozy, calm and inviting about a local café.
-If you’re a caffeine-hooked coffee drinker, tea fanatic or looking for a sweet warm (or cold) beverage, the Bay of Quinte has many excellent cafés—here are eight to get you started.
+If you’re a caffeine-hooked coffee drinker, tea fanatic or looking for a sweet warm (or cold) beverage, each community in the Bay of Quinte has excellent cafés—here are nine to get you started.

 Yes, another COVID reminder!
 Keep washing those hands, physically distancing and wearing your mask.
-For the latest updates, please visit the Hastings-Prince Edward Public Health website.
+For the latest updates, please visit your local public health authorities.

 Some services may be limited at this time, like dine-in and catering services.
 Call ahead or visit each café’s social media pages for updates.